List of Twin Star Exorcists characters: Current members

 A self-confident Heavenly Commander.
 He stands with the title "Taijō".
 Not much is known of Arata's personality, other than his diverging habit of addressing a person's name by putting "-tan" at the end.
-Likes reading doujinshi.
+He likes reading doujinshi.
 He is the acting principal of Seiyouin Exorcist Academy on Tsuchimikado Island.
 Aside from his teachings, Arata's position is to take readings and monitor the activities in Magano.